 If you have minor dependents and you have just moved off from EIA (Employment and Income Assistance), the Manitoba Child Benefit will provide you financial assistance to help in supporting your children.
 It also provides parents with additional assistance to help with some of the costs of prescription eyeglasses for their children.
 Learn more about Manitoba Child Benefit and see if you are eligible.

-A new way to discover financial benefits is with the Benefit Wayfinder online tool.
-This new website was created by Prosper Canada and it’s purpose is to help people discover, understand and apply for financial benefits that they are eligible for.
-Over $1.7 BILLION in benefits for low-moderate income Canadians goes unclaimed every year!
-This tool will hopefully lower that number so that everyone that needs financial support, gets what is available to them.
+Benefits Finder is an online tool to help you discover and understand financial benefits that you may be eligible for.
+Over $1.7 BILLION in benefits for low-moderate income Canadians go un-claimed every year!
+This tool will hopefully lower that number so that everyone that needs financial support gets them.

 Rental Housing Benefits and Programs